theopn/theovim/README.md

 Many of these commands are accessible through `[LDR] m` keybinding (reference "Miscellaneous Theovim Features" section).

 - `:TrimWhiteSpace`: Remove trailing whitespaces
-- `:ShowChanges`: Show the difference between the saved file and the current Vim buffer using shell commands
+- `:ShowChanges`: Show the difference between the saved file and the current Vim buffer
-- `:CD`: You might launch Vim in `foo` directory and open `foo/bar/baz/file.txt`.
+- `:CD`: You might launch Vim in `~` directory and open `~/foo/bar/baz/file.txt`.
 Use this command to change the working directory to `baz` (to narrow the Telescope search down, etc.).
 It only affects the current buffer.
-You can change the CWD and relative file path in the Statusline
+You can see the CWD and relative file path in the Statusline

 ### Core Options